6rube/FLX1s-Guide/Guides/install_phrog.md

 sudo systemctl reset-failed greetd && sudo systemctl restart greetd
 ```

-# Improvments
+# Improvements

 ## Systemd order
-There is a problem in the dependency chain that casues sometimes issues where the user is stuck in the plymouth menu.
+There is a problem in the dependency chain that causes sometimes issues where the user is stuck in the plymouth menu.
 You can fix it by optimizing the dependency calls:

 ### 1. Remove plymouth-quit-wait from greetd